 Elgin/Franklin aims for an efficient negotiation process that helps give commercial confidence to third-party developments.
 In this section we outline how we aim to negotiate and the types of items that may be considered during a negotiation.
-We also outline our standard terms and conditions in order to allow potential tie-ins to plan more effectively.
 Further information on the process or terms and conditions can be obtained by contacting our commercial team as detailed on the Contact Us page.

 As a general rule, where an offshore tie-in or additional equipment is required to process the enquirer's gas, the associated capital expenditure (capex) is charged directly to the service user.
 Where equipment is exclusive to a particular user, then opex for such equipment will be at their sole cost.